cybersol795/git-tutorial/README.md

 ## Github

 Make a [Github](https://github.com) account if you haven't already.
-What Github *is* is a site to host your code (your repos).
+What Github *is* is a site to host your code (your repositories).
 What it *allows* is a collaborative coding environment.
-Users can comment on code, create issues (for bugs), copy repos, and merge their changes together.
+Users can comment on code, create issues (for bugs), copy repositories, and merge their changes together.

 The CSSS uses Github to store our documents, and you can use it to keep all your future coding projects backed up, including